 11: Cultural diversityBy Stella Cardus

-More recent QueenSpark publications have featured the different communities that have made Brighton & Hove their home for many years.
+Since the turn of the century, QueenSpark publications featured the different communities that have made Brighton & Hove their home.

 Published in 2005, 'Missing the Nile' examines the customs and culture of the Sudanese community living in the Brighton & Hove area.
 Written in both English and Arabic, it is accessible to a wide audience including the second generation of the Sudanese community.